Search This Blog

 I have something about another production by the Hollywood Theater Alliance, a thing called They Can’t Get You Down, but by that time you were gone.

 Departed.
-And They Can’t Get You Down did not do well.
+And They Can’t Get You Down did not go up.
 Really, its main success was Meet the People, number one.
-And I see, Eddie Eliscue, one of the writers, has just written a show directed by his son, up north.
+And I see, Eddie Eliscu, one of the writers, has just written a show directed by his son, up north.
 It’s playing near San Francisco.
 My son, who lives up around San Raphael, read the reviews.
 Brilliant, great reviews.
-Eddie Eliscue is still writing plays; how do these guys stay around?
+Eddie Eliscu is still writing plays; how do these guys hang around?
 I thought they were dead!

 Getting back to Ellington, was the person that you got to know very different from his suave, sophisticated onstage persona?